 In shade containers or flower borders, these make lovely companion plants for impatiens:

 - Asparagus fern

 - Wishbone flower

-When companion planting with impatiens, their bright pink, red, orange and white flowers beautifully add contrast to plants with dark or yellow foliage.
-Some perennial impatiens plant companions with dark foliage are ajuga, coral bells, and cimicifuga.
+When companion planting with impatiens, their bright pink, red, orange, and white flowers beautifully add contrast to plants with dark or yellow foliage.
+Some perennial impatiens companions with dark foliage are ajuga, coral bells, and cimicifuga.
 A few yellow foliage perennials that nicely contrast impatiens include Aureola Japanese forest grass and citronella heuchera.

 Additional companion plants for impatiens are: